 Taking It All In

-Unlike most opera houses, the Met’s captioning system is as an individual experience, located behind the seat in front of you.
-As the performance commences, press the red button once for English captions, or continue pressing it to scroll through additional options.
+Unlike most opera houses, the Met’s captioning system is as an individual experience, located on the back of the seat in front of you.
+As the performance commences, press the red button once for English captions, or continue pressing it to scroll through additional language options.

 The screens are tinted, so your neighbors’ screens will not be visible to you.
 If you’re leaning over to press their button in an attempt to help, chances are you’re doing just the opposite.